theotherp/nzbhydra2/readme.md

 This is still in early development.
 Don't run in on the machine where the nuclear launch codes are stored.

 ## Development and how you can help
 Generally testing and any bug reports are very welcome.
+I'd also very much appreciate an invite to the indexer where **NZBs** don't go out but **in**...

 I haven't been able to get the wrapper to run in docker.
 If you have found a way or want to help please let me know.